YuhePei/statistics-knowledge/README.md

 # statistics-knowledge
-This is a repository document what I learn in statistics.
+This is a repository document what I learned in statistics.

 ## Q-Q plot
 11.25